selectel/terraform-provider-selectel/website/docs/r/domains_record_v1.html.markdown

 # selectel\_domains\_record\_v1

+!> **WARNING:** This resource is deprecated and will be removed in a future major version.
+Use selectel_domains_rrset_v2 instead.

-**WARNING**: This resource is applicable to DNS Hosting (legacy).
-We do not support and develop DNS Hosting (legacy), but domains and records created in DNS Hosting (legacy) continue to work until further notice.
-We recommend to transfer your data to DNS Hosting (actual).
-For more infomation about DNS Hosting (actual), see the [official Selectel documentation](https://docs.selectel.ru/en/networks-services/dns/about-dns/).
+DNS Hosting (legacy) is not supported or developed anymore.
+For more information about DNS Hosting (actual), see the [official Selectel documentation](https://docs.selectel.ru/en/networks-services/dns/about-dns/).

 To create records in DNS Hosting (actual) use the [selectel_domains_rrset_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/selectel_domains_rrset_v2) resource.

 Creates and manages a record in DNS Hosting (legacy) using public API v1.
 For more information about records, see the [official Selectel documentation](https://docs.selectel.ru/en/networks-services/dns/records/).